 8. Strengthen Identity Access Management and Protect Privileged Accounts

 The traditional security perimeter is proving that it is no longer an effective cyber security control and fast growing technologies like Cloud, Mobile and Virtualization make the boundaries of an organization blurry.
-For many years organizations have protected their valuable and sensitive information by building a fence around those assets and all the data that flowed in and out of that organization was either via a single internet access point or on physical devices.
-That meant that a traditional perimeter was an effective measure because the boundaries were known.
+For many years organizations have protected their valuable and sensitive information by building a fence around those assets, and all the data that flowed in and out of that organization was either via a single internet access point or on physical devices.
+This meant that a traditional perimeter was an effective measure because the boundaries were known.

-In today’s world where organizations can no longer rely on the traditional security perimeter as the only cyber security measure, it is ultimately important that the new cyber security perimeter is with the Identity and Access of the employee.
+In today’s world where organizations can no longer rely on the traditional security perimeter as the only cyber security measure, it is important that the new cyber security perimeter lies with the Identity and Access of the employee.
 This is the new and next generation security perimeter that can be effective in a world where systems and data can be located anywhere and be accessed at anytime as long as the identity and access can be validated and trusted.